 - a.
 Falsifying an illness. - b.
 Untruthful/lying to a school faculty member. - c.
 Violation of conduct described in course policies or articulated by the instructor in writing. - d.
 Contributing to, or engaging in any activity which disrupts or obstructs the teaching of any course material. - e.
 Entering the classroom habitually late or leaving early, arriving late to a professional activity, without prior permission from the instructor. - f.
 Approaching faculty, staff or students in less than a professional manner and treating faculty, staff, peers and patients in a disrespectful and inconsiderate way. - g.
 Unprofessional dress (as outlined in the school Policy and Procedure Manual) during classes, clinical experiences, or when representing the hospital or radiology program. - h.
 Bringing family members, guests, and pets to the classroom or any professional academic activities without prior consent of the instructor. - i.
 Falsifying applications, forms, documents, reports or records of any kind or providing false information to Sanford Medical Center or School of Radiologic Technology prior to admission to the radiology program, or while a student in the radiology program. - Unauthorized accessing or revealing of confidential information about faculty, staff, or students of the radiology program. - k.
-Violation of HIPAA regulations. - I. Failure to provide quality patient care. - m.
-Theft, damaging, defacing or unauthorized use of any property of the hospital or radiology program. - n.
-Computer usage that violates hospital or radiology program policies to include, but not be limited to inappropriate use of Facebook, internet, etc. - o.
-Sexual harassment as defined by Sanford Medical Center. - p.
-Harassment, Threats of Violence as defined by Sanford Medical Center. - q.
-Intoxication, abuse, possession, use and/or illegal sale of alcohol, drugs, chemicals, firearms, explosives or weapons within the hospital campus, in any practice/learning setting, or when representing Sanford Medical Center or School of Radiologic Technology. - r.
-Any violation and/or conviction of any federal, state or municipal law as well as hospital and radiology program rules/policies. - s.
-DUI & DWI (driving under the influence or driving while intoxicated) is considered by the hospital and radiology program as improper behavior and any individual violating this law may be required to undergo an alcohol/drug evaluation. - t.
-Sleeping during scheduled/working didactic or clinical education. - u.
-Unauthorized copying or distribution of power points, review materials, or tests. - v.
-Unauthorized use of cell phones in the clinical and didactic areas.
+Failure to provide quality patient care. - I. Theft, damaging, defacing or unauthorized use of any property of the hospital or radiology program. - m.
+Computer usage that violates hospital or radiology program policies to include, but not be limited to inappropriate use of Facebook, internet, etc. - n.
+Sexual harassment as defined by Sanford Medical Center. - o.
+Harassment, Threats of Violence as defined by Sanford Medical Center. - p.
+Intoxication, abuse, possession, use and/or illegal sale of alcohol, drugs, chemicals, firearms, explosives or weapons within the hospital campus, in any practice/learning setting, or when representing Sanford Medical Center or School of Radiologic Technology. - q.
+Any violation and/or conviction of any federal, state or municipal law as well as hospital and radiology program rules/policies. - r.
+DUI & DWI (driving under the influence or driving while intoxicated) is considered by the hospital and radiology program as improper behavior and any individual violating this law may be required to undergo an alcohol/drug evaluation. - s.
+Sleeping during scheduled/working didactic or clinical education. - t.
+Unauthorized copying or distribution of power points, review materials, or tests. - u.
+Unauthorized use of cell phones in the clinical and didactic areas. - v.
+Violation of Sanford Health's HIPPA regulations. - w.
+Employee/student devices cannot have protected health information in a text message and photos cannot be taken with personal devices. - Students are prohibited from taking pictures of patients or patient information (including radiographic images, even if patient information is removed/covered on the image).
+Students may not send messages or images of patients (including radiographic images) through social media apps; for example, Facebook, Facebook Messenger, Instagram, Snapchat, TikTok, etc. - Students are expected to avoid computer usage that violates hospital or radiology program policies to include, but not be limited to inappropriate use of Facebook, other social media apps, internet, etc.